 Tacloban to Palompon – requires a three-hour van ride.
 You can book a van at many places in Tacloban city, choose the one near your hotel if you’d like, (Grandtours and Havens are two well-known ones).
 You can also choose to take the bus from the bus station but it’s slightly less convenient.
 It might be cheaper but you’d be killing time dropping off and picking people.
 For about P300 round trip you can just get a van, not that much at all and well worth it.

-Getting a boat to Kalanggaman Island – You’ll need to make a reservation with the Eco-Tourism office.
+Kalanggaman Island tour – You’ll need to make a reservation with the Eco-Tourism office.
 They monitor the amount of people going in and out of the island and take proper documentation to ensure the safety of individuals going over.
-So be sure to book at least a day or two ahead of time especially in high season (March to May ish).
+So be sure to book at least a day or two ahead of time especially in high season (March to May-ish).

 RELATED: Exploring El Nido, a true paradise.